Direct and Indirect Materials Cost

 Definition and Explanation

 A direct material is any commodity that enters into and becomes a constituent element of a product.
-Thus cotton is a direct material for textile goods, leather for shoes, wood (or steel or plastic) for furniture, and so on.
+Thus, cotton is a direct material for textile goods, leather for shoes, wood (or steel or plastic) for furniture, and so on.

-If any carriage costs are incurred on purchases of raw material such costs should be added to the value of the materials bought in the year.
+If any carriage costs are incurred on purchases of raw materials, such costs should be added to the value of the materials bought in the year.